 Another indicator of economic trends is the unemployment rate for a particular area.
-In reviewing the Lincoln County unemployment statistics over the past ten years for the month of June, it shows that 2019 was at 4.4%, with 2018 unemployment rate at 4.6%.
+In reviewing the Lincoln County unemployment statistics over the past ten years for the month of June, it shows that 2019 was at 4.4%, with 2018 unemployment rate at 4.5%.
 While Lincoln County is lagging both the State and Federal unemployment rates Lincoln County has seen a significant reduction since the highest February rate of 12.3% in 2010.
+Prior to the COVID pandemic, the February 2020 unemployment rate was at 4.6%.
+The rate rose to a high point of 25.9% in April and once the economy opened the rate dropped to 8.45 as of June 30, 2020.